GTS: Inference-Time Scaling of Latent Reasoning with a Learnable Gaussian Thought Sampler: Analysis

 SNR measures the relative strength of deterministic steering versus injected noise.
 Values below 1 indicate noise-dominated steps, while larger values indicate stronger deterministic influence.
 We evaluate on GSM8K-test, sampling $N=32$ trajectories per prompt and averaging SNR at the prompt level.
 Dataset-level distributions are shown in~\Cref{fig:snr}.

 For \textsc{COCONUT}, SNR alternates across adjacent latent steps, forming a saw-tooth pattern with moderate magnitudes.
 Deterministic and stochastic components remain comparable throughout reasoning, indicating interleaved refinement and variation.
-For \textsc{CODI}, deterministic strength concentrates early (peaking at \texttt{<lat\_2>}) and remains lower in later steps, reflecting a more front-loaded adjustment pattern.
+For \textsc{CODI}, deterministic strength concentrates early (peaking at \texttt{<lat\_2>}) and remains lower in later steps, suggesting a more front-loaded adjustment pattern.
 Overall, GTS does not impose a fixed stochastic schedule.
-Instead, the balance between deterministic and stochastic components adapts to the structural characteristics of the underlying latent reasoning models.
-More discussions can be found in Appendix~\ref{app:snr_discussion}.
+Instead, the balance between deterministic and stochastic components adapts to the latent reasoning dynamics of the underlying backbone.
+See more discussions in Appendix~\ref{app:snr_discussion}.